 I've been heavily involved in instruction, coaching, training, and scouting for the past 7 years.
 Though I don't have decades of experience under my belt, I have had the opportunity to work with all levels of players in regards to skill sets.
 I've had 6-9 year old kids come in who can hardly walk and chew gum, high school guys who want to gain 10-mph on their fastball in a winter spending 1, 30 minute session per week, (good luck) and I've had college and professionals who spend 6 days a week on a heavy training/instruction routine with me.
 What I've learned are some very deep, very sophisticated lessons; First, you get out what you put in!
 If a kid comes in once a week for 30 minutes with me and I give that kid every ounce of energy and knowledge I can pour out in that time frame, and then for the next 6 days until I see him again he's on his phone, video games, or watching TV for more total hours than he is doing anything that resembles an athletic movement, don't expect any kind of true improvements in this individual as a ball player.
 Second, private instruction is not for everyone.
 For some it's a great fit, for others it's not worth their time or money for various reasons.
 Third, there's a lot that young athletes could be doing to help their own cause but choose not to.
 I've laid out a few ideas here to think on before signing your son or daughter up for any type of instruction.

-1. Does your child already have a true passion for the game?
+- Does your child already have a true passion for the game?

 What I mean here is does your young player watch a lot of ball?
 Does he or she ask to go outside and play catch or hit every time there's some sunshine and dry grass?
 If so, then maybe seeking some additional professional instruction could be beneficial to add another layer of new knowledge to their game.
 But again this should not take place of the back yard catch and whiffle ball hacks in the basement.
 If a young player doesn't have a genuine love of the game, lessons may not be the best idea.
-Take them to a local ball game, set up some sandlot games with local kids, and let them learn to love the game the way it was meant to be played; on a field, outdoors, with their peers.
+Take them to a local ball game, set up some sandlot games with local kids, and let them learn to love the game the way it was meant to be played; on a field, outdoors, with their peers. - Has your childs skill set surpassed what you as a parent are able to provide him or her in regards to instruction?

 Keep in mind here you don't have to be Ted Williams or Tony Gwynn to instruct your young ball player on how to (keep your feet in line, stay in an athletic base, keep your eye on the ball, and swing hard.)
 These are general cues that will go a long way for a majority of youth hitters.
 Similar can be said for pitching and fielding.
 Don't sell yourself short as an at home coach.
 Remember 99% of the time the kid may love and respect the cool new instructor you paid for him to work with but at the end of the day Dad is still his hero whether he admits it or not.
-Dad is the one that he's going to be looking to for approval after those summer ball games. (article for another time)
+Dad is the one that he's going to be looking to for approval after those summer ball games. (article for another time) - Can you afford private instruction?

 Nothing is more flattering and concerning to me at the same time then when a good hearted, loving father sets up a $500 package of lessons for his young boy to come work on his game with me but I know the family has been struggling financially.
 In this case I think the best bet is set up 1 session with a professional and just be up front.
 You're not in the position to spend too much money on this right now but you'd love to help give your son a better opportunity to improve.
 I've done this plenty of times with guys and just spent 30-60 minutes evaluating the player and giving some drill ideas and exercises to take home with them.
 If you're with someone who is up-selling you and convincing you somehow that in order to make gains you have to pay for instruction 2-3 times a week year round, then you may be dealing with a salesman and not a coach.
 True coaches and trainers are in this profession to help guide athletes through their journey in sports.
 All in all instruction is great and if you find the right coach to work with that your athlete really hits it off with and money is no issue than absolutely take advantage of what they have to offer and enjoy the process.